 The Company carries a substantial level of trade accounts receivable on its statement of financial position.
 This value is spread amongst numerous contracts and clients.
 Trade accounts receivable include an element of credit risk should the counterparty be unable to meet its obligations.
-Although the Company reduces this risk by dealing primarily with Class 1 railways, as well as with utility and telecommunication companies and other major corporations, there can be no assurance that outstanding accounts receivable will be paid on a timely basis or at all.
+Although the Company reduces this risk by dealing primarily with Class 1 railroad operators, large retailers and large-scale utility providers, there can be no assurance that outstanding accounts receivable will be paid on a timely basis or at all.